 If you locate a wasps’ nest on your property in Rexburg, ID 83440, please contact our wasps’ nest removal professionals as soon as possible.
 Don’t try to take on the nest on your own; it’s incredibly risky, and you could get stung a lot.
 Also, and maybe most critically, do not attempt to seal the nest opening with cement glue or mortar, since you will force the wasps into your home!

-, please contact our wasps’ nest elimination experts as soon as possible.
-Do not attempt to take on the nest on your own; it’s extremely dangerous, as well as you can obtain stung a whole lot.
-And possibly most seriously, do not attempt to seal the nest opening with concrete glue or mortar, since you will certainly require the wasps into your house!
+, please call our wasps’ nest removal experts as quickly as possible.
+Don’t attempt to take on the nest on your very own; it’s incredibly risky, as well as you might get hurt a whole lot.
+And also maybe most critically, do not try to seal the nest opening with cement adhesive or mortar, since you will force the wasps into your home!

 *** ALL Services can be Quoted over the Phone ***

 4 Common Types of Wasps Found in Rexburg, ID

 - Cicada killer wasps — Large and solitary, cicada killer wasps don’t often live in large hives.
 Despite their name, these wasps are very gentle and will not sting unless they are stepped on or handled aggressively.

 - Hornets — Of all the stinging insects in Florida, hornets tend to inspire the most fear.
 Because they are venomous and aggressive, these bugs are the cause of countless deaths across the U.S. every year.
 These colony insects tend to live in large, paper-like nests that look like honeycombs.
 Furthermore, they can sting repeatedly because their stingers do not contain barbs.